 The audit is optional and purely informative.
+It consumes the Cloudiway license.
 You do not have to run it, unless you wish to see how many files and folders you have in the source drive.

 Cloudiway’s Audit tool builds a list of all Google Drive IDs and their respective owners, as well as the file location.
 It also detects Google Drive folders that are heavily shared and that are de facto good candidates for being migrated to SharePoint Online.

 You can use the audit results to decide whether you wish to migrate any folders to SharePoint Online. and if so, you can specify the site collection and document library for each folder to be migrated.
 Within document libraries, folder structures are entirely recreated.

 Remember, these folders with specific destinations on SharePoint Online would need to be migrated before the general migration because Cloudiway only migrates a file once.
 Therefore, any folders with alternative targets will take priority.

 1. From the User List area, select the users to audit (you can use the checkbox at the top of the list to select all, which we recommend)